 The final section descends over Okehampton Common to the reservoir and the finish point.
 It's a challenging walk but on generally good paths and wonderful views as the reward.
 Also look out for Dartmoor Ponies as you go.

-If you'd like to continue your walk you could follow the footpath around Meldon Reservoir or pick up the Dartmoor Way or Granite Way which also run past the reservoir.
+If you'd like to continue your walk you could follow the footpath around Meldon Reservoir or try the climb to Yes Tor which starts from the same car park.
+There's also the Dartmoor Way and Granite Way which also run past the reservoir.

 You could start the walk from the nearby town of Okehampton by following the Granite Way to the reservoir.
 View Full Details>>